zach-wolf/zach-wolf.github.io/_posts/2020-05-11-dunnhumby-eda.md

 <img src="{{ site.url }}{{ site.baseurl}}/images/dunnhumby/transactions.png" alt="">

 Its apparent that the data for weeks 1 through roughly 16 is much different than the rest of the data.
 Perhaps the data begins on a date where the store first opened, or the amount of transactional data collected slowly increased over the first 4 months of the dataset.
-Since the first 4 months of data is not consistent with the remainder of the dataset, I will exclude it from all analyses.
+Since the first 4 months of data is not consistent with the remainder of the dataset, I will exclude it from analyses going forward.

 ### Revenue

 At the end of the day, the performance of a business is all about how much money it makes.
-So, I want to explore **revenue**. (*I wanted to look at profit, but since the dataset doesn’t include cost, revenue will do just fine.*) First, I have to add a "REVENUE" column to the dataset.
-This is simply done by multiplying quantity by sales for each transaction row.
+So, I want to explore **revenue**. (*I wanted to look at profit, but since the dataset doesn’t include cost, revenue will do just fine.*) First, I have to add a "REVENUE" column to the dataset which can be done by multiplying QUANTITY by SALES_VALUE for each transaction row.

 ```r